Environment, Climate and Sustainability Careers

 Sustainability careers and other green jobs vary considerably from position to position.
 Due to the diversity within this career, one sustainability worker may work in an office, while another may work in a more industrial environment, while yet another may spend the majority of their time outdoors.
 For example, a director of responsibility would work in an office, overseeing a corporation’s approaches to the environment and energy consumption.
 On the other hand, a soil and plant scientist may spend a great deal of time in the field, enduring adverse weather conditions as they monitor soil PH levels and discover measures to prevent soil pollution.
 If you’re looking for a field that offers diverse options, then sustainable careers and green jobs may be a perfect place to look. – Environmentalscience.org

-To learn more about careers, go to Become (shares categories within green jobs, a list of nonprofits, job titles, and internships), environmentalscience.org (job profiles and salaries for environmental science career interests), wildlife careers, careers in environmental education and other environmental-related careers.
+To learn more about careers, go to Become (shares categories within green jobs, a list of nonprofits, job titles, and internships), environmentalscience.org (job profiles and salaries for environmental science career interests), wildlife careers, careers in environmental education, including policy, and other environmental-related careers.

 Information Gathering

-Read trade magazines, newsletters, and popular websites in your industry area.
-Places to start include GreenBiz, ScienceDaily, and Corporate Social Responsibility (CSR): A Resource Guide.
+Read trade magazines, newsletters, and popular websites in your industry.
+Places to start include Trellis, ScienceDaily, and Nature Climate Change.
 Subscribe to blogs and newsletters, follow industry insiders on social media and research the types of positions that are available in those fields.
 Company websites, O*NET, and the Occupational Outlook Handbook are equally helpful resources.
 You must show not only an interest, but also knowledge about the industry.

 Select Resources